lmielke/joringels/Readme.md

 # Joringels integrates your stand alone web-services to a virtual cluster
 This package is in alpha, so it will contain bugs and be limited in its functionality.

-Joringels is a light weight remote function call (RPC) toll.
-Jorinels turns your stand alone python package into a cluster of fully functioning web-services.
-Joringels uses REST data (json string) to transmit an api-id and kwargs to a target server machine.
-The target machine then uses the kwargs to perform a function call.
+Joringels is a light weight remote function call (RPC) tool, that uses REST data (json string) to transmit commands and kwargs to the specified target machine.
+Joringels on the target machine then uses the received command and its associated kwargs to perform a local function call.
 The result is then send back to the calling machine.

-Joringels combines multiple web-services into one single cluster (i.e. a web-server, a database and a mail server).
-Joringels will then serve all cluster web-services (web-services that share the same dataSafe) to a single network.
-Think of a cluster as multiple container instances inside a docker compose file.

-NOTE: Joringels does not serialize python objects.
-For that you might look for more complex packages like google rpc.
+All commands and services are available from any machine belonging to the same designated joringels cluster.

+A joringels cluster is defined as:

+    a. multiple machines with each running joringels
+    b. who share the same dataKey and dataSafeKey
+    c. who share the same cluster parameter file
+    d. whos client IP address has been added to the allowedClients list inside the cluster parameter file

 <img src="https://drive.google.com/uc?id=1CIS09n1chfoNAgEJWSiWx3WqfcVP2Wtb" alt="joringels_thumb_from_gpt" class="plain" height="300px" width="500px">